-I am very basic about supplements, I like having good Whey to have as an alternative to some meals or sometimes I like to include it in the diet.
+I'm very basic about supplements, I like to have a good whey to have as an alternative to some meals or sometimes I like to include it in my diet.

-It is a practical, complete protein source where we can get a sweeter taste.
+It is a practical source of protein, complete and where we can get a sweeter taste.

-I also use a Multivitamin that I consider something super essential, Creatine, BCAA’s in the intra-workout, Glutamine in the post-workout and before bed and sometimes I like to use Tribulus.
+I also use a Multivitamin which I consider to be super essential, Creatine, BCAA's intra-workout powder, Glutamine in the post-workout and before bedtime and sometimes I like to use Tribulus.

 Any tips in particular for those just starting out?

-Do not give up on the first obstacle that appears to you, do not believe everything they read and tell you and do not wait for results overnight.
+Don't give up on the first hurdle that comes your way, don't believe everything you read and tell you and don't expect overnight results.

-Work for results, failure is part of the process, look for the best people to guide you and always look for the most dignified information, always fight to the end and never give up on your dream, if it is to give up, give up being weak!
+Work for results, failing is part of the process, look for the best people to guide you and always look for the most worthy information, always fight to the end and never give up on your dream, if you want to give up, give up on being weak!

 In fact, better than reaching the goal is to enjoy all the work until then, so be patient and persistent that the results appear.